slackapi/deno-slack-sdk/README.md

 ## Contributing

-Contributions are more then welcome please look at the [contributing guidelines](.github/CONTRIBUTING.md) for more info!
+Contributions are more then welcome.
+Please look at the [contributing guidelines](.github/CONTRIBUTING.md) for more info!